Rachel Drummond, MEd

 |MS - Forensic Science

 |University of West Alabama (Campus)

 |Chemistry Comprehensive - Forensic Chemistry (BA/BS)

 The following criteria were used in compiling this list of 10 Solved Cold Cases:

-Crime Committed: Each of the cold cases on this list, sadly, were either related to murders or missing persons.
+1. Crime Committed: Each cold case on this list was related to unsolved murders, sexual assaults, or missing persons.

 2. Length of Case: All cold cases in this piece are at least ten years old and, in many cases, are three to six decades old.

 3. Recently Solved: All cold cases featured here were solved in 2019 or later, with a formal criminal conviction (for living criminals) or DNA evidence match (for deceased suspects).